 Surveys than inspire transparency and a winning work culture

 The most important effect that every employee engagement survey must have is that the purpose of the survey is to increase transparency in the organization while taking steps towards building and sustaining a winning work culture.
-For this purpose, HR leaders need to ensure that while you are also collecting critical employee data, the approach should send a message that the effort is to benefit employees and understand their expectations.
+For this purpose, HR leaders need to ensure that while you are also collecting critical employee data, the approach should send a message that the effort is to benefit employees and understand their employee expectations.

 After all, if there is one idea that has been commonly expressed by all industry experts is that ‘engaged and satisfied workforce will make you money, dis-engage them and it will cost you money’.